 - By depressing interest rates, quantitative easing has wiped out people’s return on savings (though share price rises have compensated to a certain extent.)

-- Evidence in US, suggests even raising the possibility of tapering could cause damage to the bond market, and higher interest rates rates.
+- Evidence in the US suggests even raising the possibility of tapering could cause damage to the bond market, and higher interest rates.
 These higher interest rates could reduce economic growth.